EM Microelectronic

 EM Microelectronic, based in Marin, La Tène near Neuchâtel in Switzerland, is a developer and semiconductor manufacturer specialized in the design and production of ultra low power, low voltage integrated circuits for battery-operated and field-powered applications in consumer, automotive and industrial areas.
-EM Microelectronic SA is a subsidiary of The Swatch Group.
+It is a subsidiary of The Swatch Group.

+History

+EM began as a division of Ebauches Electroniques SA and was founded in 1975.
+In August 2022, they partnered up with Exeger, a manufacturer of solar cells.